 * Work With Product

 Vanessa swears by three products when creating a pretty part: Use Oribe texturizing spray before blowdrying.
 It gives fine hair a slight grit, which makes it much easier to style.
 You can also try using a little mousse in your damp hair to help set the style you’ll create.
-And, finally, her favorite light hair spray holds everything in place.
+And, finally, light hair spray holds everything in place.
 (Vanessa prefers to spray her fingertips and apply it to just a few sections of hair, to keep it light.)

 * Gather the Best Tools